Median Calculator For Class Interval

 Median with an odd number of data counts

-If the data count is odd in an unclassified dataset, we use the formula (n + 1)/2th number of value in the dataset to calculate the median.
+If the data count is odd in an unclassified dataset, we use the formula (n + 1)/2th number of value in the dataset to find the median.
 Here’s an example:

 Consider the dataset: 20, 50, 10, 80, 30